Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Khordad Sal

 Khordad Sal marks the birth of Prophet Zoroaster.
-It’s an important day for Parsis and is celebrated after six days of Navroz.
+It’s an essential day for Parsis and is celebrated after six days of Navroz.
 Prayers are specially chanted at the fire temple.

 Parsi people organize Thanksgiving, greet each other, and exchange gifts.
-They donate and perform charitable work, essential in Zoroastrianism (Parsi religion).
+They also donate and perform charitable work, which is essential in Zoroastrianism (the Parsi religion).

 Parsi Meaning

 Parsi or Parsee are the followers of the Iranian prophet Zoroaster (Zarathustra) in India.
-The name Parsi means Persians.
-They descended from the Persian Zoroastrians.
+The name Parsi means Persians, and they descended from the Persian Zoroastrians.

-These people migrated to India to save themselves from religious persecution.
+These people migrated to India to escape religious persecution.
 They are non-Hindu and live in a well-defined community.
-Parsis settled and lived in Gujarat for 800 years as a community practising agriculture.
-The community is wealthy with success in heavy industries like shipbuilding and railways.
+Parsis settled and lived in Gujarat for 800 years as a community practicing agriculture.
+The community is wealthy and has succeeded in heavy industries like shipbuilding and railways.

 Read 65 Best Durga Puja in Kolkata